valhalla/valhalla/README.md

 For detailed information about what algorithms, datastructures and executables are contained within midgard, please see the more [detailed documentation](docs/index.md).

 The build will produce both libraries and headers for use in other Valhalla organization projects, however you are free to use Midgard for your own projects as well.
 To simplify the inclusion of the Midgard library in another autotoolized project you may make use of [midgard m4](m4/valhalla_midgard.m4) in your own `configure.ac` file.
 For an exmample of this please have a look at `configure.ac` in another one of the valhalla projects.
-Midgard, and all of the projects under the Valhalla organization use the [MIT License](LICENSE.md).
+Midgard, and all of the projects under the Valhalla organization use the [MIT License](COPYING).

 Contributing
 ------------

 We welcome contributions to midgard.
-If you would like to report an issue, please use the [midgard issue tracker](https://github.com/valhalla/midgard/issues) on GitHub.
+If you would like to report an issue, or even better fix an existing one, please use the [midgard issue tracker](https://github.com/valhalla/midgard/issues) on GitHub.

 If you would like to make an improvement to the code, please be aware that all valhalla projects are written mostly in C++11, in the K&R (1TBS variant) with two spaces as indentation.
 We generally follow this [c++ style guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.html).
-We welcome contributions as pull requests to the [repository](https://github.com/valhalla/midgard) and highly recommend that your pull request include a test to validate the addition/change to functionality.
+We welcome contributions as pull requests to the [repository](https://github.com/valhalla/midgard) and highly recommend that your pull request include a test to validate the addition/change of functionality.

 Tests
 -----

-We highly encourage running and updating the tests make sure no regressions have been made.
-We use the Automake test suite to run our tests.
-To run the tests simply do:
+We highly encourage running and updating the tests to make sure no regressions have been made.
+We use the Automake test suite to run our tests by simply making the `check` target:

     make check